Hoyasumii/bee-movie/README.md

 You sure you want to go through with it?

 Am I sure?
-When I'm do
+When I'm don